abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploying-full-stack-clojure-app-with-kamal.md

 ### Summary

 I quite like the approach and the simplicity that Kamal provides for deployment.
 It's transparent and allows us to change almost any configuration of services.
-It would be better to have a single binary instead of installing with Ruby.
+However, it would be better to have a single binary instead of installing with Ruby.
 Also, I would avoid an SSH connection from the CI worker to the server, but this is probably a reasonable compromise given the simplicity of the setup.

 Possible improvements to the overall app installation that are out of scope for this article:
-- Run project as [non-root](https://kamal-deploy.org/docs/configuration/ssh/#using-a-different-ssh-user-than-root) user on server.
 - Periodic database backup (for example, by using [`postgres-backup-s3`](https://github.com/eeshugerman/postgres-backup-s3?ref=luizkowalski.net) or similar).
 - CDN for static files.
+- Non-root user in the [container](https://kamal-deploy.org/docs/configuration/ssh/#using-a-different-ssh-user-than-root).
 - Collecting metrics and logs.
 - Using database-as-a-service instead of running our own.

 The scope of this article is a bit wider than I initially planned, and I probably covered some important parts briefly or not at all.
 I tried to maintain a balance between not including too many details and conveying the idea of the deployment process, with the main focus on the latter.
-Anyway, you can always check the example repository to get more clarity.
+Anyway, you can always check the example [repository](https://github.com/abogoyavlensky/clojure-kamal-example) to get more clarity.
 Overall, I'm happy to share a complete solution to set up and run a full-stack Clojure application.
 I hope it will be helpful and useful as-is, or at least serve as an inspiration for your own setup!